illmilo/neondjango/readme.md

 13. `python manage.py migrate`
 14. `python manage.py createsuperuser` (if needed)
 15. `vercel`

+View [this YouTube video tutorial](https://neondjango.vercel.app).
+It shows the same procedure in a more convenient way.

 If everything's fine in preview, you can deploy it to production via `git push` or `vercel --prod`.